 Note that you will require a considerable area in your yard to accommodate the solar panels if you opt for a solar heater.
 Additionally, if you change to a solar heater from another type, your pool will also require a new pump due to the larger pumping requirement due to the diversion of water into the solar collectors.

 When purchasing a new heater, decide what characteristics are important to you when weighing pool heater options.
-Do you want one that will heat the pool quickly, or is energy-efficiency or price more important?
+Do you want one that will heat the pool quickly, or is energy efficient or price more important?
 What about the effect of the heater on the environment?
 These variables will help us point you toward certain types of heaters and will better allow us to serve you.

 Another important consideration is sizing.
 Just as sizing is important when choosing a heating or air conditioning system for your home, so it is when selecting a pool heater.
 One that is too large will use an excessive amount of energy while operating, while one that is too small will run more frequently and decrease the life of the unit.
 Our certified pool technicians will size your pool and recommend the right size unit.

-Proper installation is also paramount.
+Proper pool heater installation is also paramount.
 Don’t risk doing the job yourself.
 Heaters must be installed properly because if they are not, the warranty could be voided.
 Let us help you find a reliable installation contractor who can do the job.